 Academically, I have a First Class Honours Degree in European Studies with Modern Languages from the University of Manchester and a Master’s degree in Employment Relations from the London School of Economics.
 I also hold a Graduate Diploma in Law and successfully completed the Bar Professional Training Course in 2014.

 In November 2014, I was Called to the Bar of England and Wales by the Honourable Society of the Inner Temple.
-I was deeply honoured to have my Call proposed by former Lord Justice of Appeal Sir Stephen Sedley, who is also a Master of the Bench at the Honourable Society of the Inner Temple.
+I was deeply honoured to have my Call proposed by former Lord Justice of Appeal Sir Stephen Sedley, who is also a Master of the Bench at Inner Temple.

 In November 2014, the Law Centres Network awarded me its Reita Clarke Memorial Award for Outstanding Achievement in recognition of my “award winning initiatives, (my) dynamism and creativity, and for (my) commitment to justice for the people of Hackney”.

-Away from work and volunteering duties, I love music (especially UK garage, classical and opera), the theatre, books, art, the cinema, restaurants, swimming, travelling and sleeping.
+Away from work – and volunteering duties as a trustee of the Voyage Youth charity – I love music (especially UK garage, classical, merengue and opera), the theatre, books, art, the cinema, restaurants, swimming, travelling and sleeping.